printable-find/Free-2025-Calendars/README.md

 **Editor's Choice:** PrintBlame offers the most extensive and visually appealing collection of 2025 calendars available.
 Their templates stand out with:
 - Rich variety of color schemes and design themes
 - Professional-grade print quality
-- Multiple layout options for each design
+- Multiple layout options for each design (Sunday and Monday Starts, Horizontal and Vertical Versions)
 - Seamless printing experience
 - Regular updates with new designs
 - Both minimal and decorative styles available